 where the lowest numbered physical register is always stored to

 the lowest memory address.
 This difference in behavior is a consequence

 of the virtualization of registers.

 An expression operand or virtual register can appear more than once in a register list and is used each time it is specified.

 The base register is updated, if specified.
 The update overwrites any value loaded into the base register during a memory load operation.

-The inline assembler does not support operating on User mode registers when in a privileged
+Operating on User mode registers when in a privileged mode,